Oriented pro-$\ell$ groups with the Bogomolov-Positselski property: The Bogomolov-Positselski property

 \begin{rem} \rm The original formulation of Bogomolov's conjecture states that if $\K$ is a field containing an algebraically closed field then the (closure of the) commutator subgroup of the Sylow pro-$\ell$ subgroup of the absolute Galois group $G_{\K}$ of $\K$ is a free pro-$\ell$ group.
-Furthermore, the (closure of the) commutator subgroup of the maximal pro-$\ell$ Galois group $G_{\K}(\ell)$ should be a free pro-$\ell$ group as well (see also \cite[Conjecture~6.2]{bogotschin2} and \cite[\S~3.1.2]{banff}).
+Furthermore, the (closure of the) commutator subgroup of the maximal pro-$\ell$ Galois group $G_{\K}(\ell)$ should be a free pro-$\ell$ group as well (see also \cite[Conjecture~6.2]{bogotschin2} and \cite[\S~3.1.2]{banff}, where the conjecture is stated for function fields).

 In \cite{pos:k}, Positselski observed that the only essential part of the condition about the algebraically closed subfield of $\K$ is that $\K$ should contain all the roots of 1 of $\ell$-power order.
-Consequently, he formulated the following conjecture (cf. \cite[Conjecture~1.1]{pos:k}): the pro-$\ell$ Sylow subgroup of the absolute Galois group $G_{\mathbb{L}}$, with $\mathbb{L}=\sqrt[\ell^\infty]{\K}$ and $\K$ an arbitrary field, is a free pro-$\ell$ group, i.e., $\cd_\ell(G_{\mathbb{L}})=1$ and $G_{\mathbb{L}}$ is $\ell$-projective (cf. \cite[\S I.3.4, Proposition 16]{serre:gal}).
+Consequently, he formulated the following conjecture (cf. \cite[Conjecture~1.1]{pos:k}): the pro-$\ell$ Sylow subgroup of the absolute Galois group $G_{\mathbb{L}}$, with $\mathbb{L}=\sqrt[\ell^\infty]{\K}$ and $\K$ an arbitrary field, is a free pro-$\ell$ group, i.e., $\cd_\ell(G_{\mathbb{L}})\leq1$ (or, equivalently, $G_{\mathbb{L}}$ is $\ell$-projective, cf. \cite[\S I.3.4, Proposition 16]{serre:gal}).
 Note that this conjecture is stronger than Conjecture~\ref{conj:bogo}, and likely hard to approach, while --- as stated by Positselski himself, cf. \cite[\S~1.3]{pos:k} --- the latter is closer to Bogomolov's original conjecture. \end{rem}